Soweto shows off an authentic history which tells the story of the Apartheid era.

-Plus, for a more familiar shopping/mall experience, Maponya Mall in Pimville would be the ideal place to visit.
-Here, you will find everything from popular shops, restaurants, gyms, churches and so much more.
-So, whether you prefer going on a shopping spree, or having a chilled, laid-back day at one of the bars or even working out – this is the place to be.
+For a more familiar shopping/mall experience, visit Maponya Mall in Pimville.
+You will find everything here, from popular shops, restaurants, gyms and churches.
+So, whether you prefer going on a shopping spree, or having a chilled, laid-back day at one of the bars or even working out – Soweto is the place to be.

 Getting around Soweto has never been easier.
-With every location being a few kilometres from each other, one can easily catch a local mini-van taxi (who will not charge you more than R10) and they will take you to the Bara Taxi Rank where you can get transport to any location of your choice.
-If taxis isn’t your choice of travel, there is always the Rea Vaya bus service.
-This bus links Johannesburg CBD and Braamfontein with Soweto, making it a convenient way not only to travel within Soweto but outside of the township too.
+With every location being a few kilometres from each other, one can easily catch a local mini-van taxi (who will not charge you more than R10).
+They will take you to the Bara Taxi Rank where you can get transport to any location of your choice.
+If taxis aren’t your choice of travel, there is always the Rea Vaya bus service.
+This bus links Johannesburg CBD and Braamfontein with Soweto, making it a convenient way not only to travel within Soweto, but outside of the township too.